 - Gore Windstopper is heavier than microfiber, but it will keep water out of a down bag while allowing vapor to escape, preventing it from reducing the performance of your down bag.
 This is especially desirable in damp environments such as a snow cave, tent, or bivy sack, in winter conditions.

 When buying a Western Mountaineering bag, it’s important that you carefully consider the temperature, weight and cost trade-offs of their different bags and shell materials.
-I’ve assembled a sortable tabel below for this purpose.
+I’ve assembled a sortable table below for this purpose.
+Just click on the model name and you’ll see a popup with the lowest prices available from several different retailers.